yortus/DBFFile/doc/README.md

 For test files, see:
 - https://github.com/infused/dbf/tree/master/spec/fixtures

-For details about Visual FoxPro 9 tables with block size 1, see [this article](./vfp9-bs1.pdf)
+For details about Visual FoxPro 9 memo fields with block size 1, see [this article](./vfp9-bs1.pdf)